basbjo/ddlangevin_make/README.rst

 - To generate histograms, you may first calculate and then plot them::

     cd histogram/
-    make
+    make calc
     make plot

-  If this does not work, you probably have to call the target ``split`` in the parent directory or ``minmax`` in the main directory (the ``minmax`` file is used to define compareable bins).
+  If this does not work, you probably have to call the ``split`` target in the parent directory or ``minmax`` in the main directory (the ``minmax`` file is used to define compareable bins).